Skip to main content

 "We are pleased to invite you to apply for permanent residence under the Federal Skilled Workers".
 This is a highly competitive score-based immigration system for experienced professionals valued internationally for Canada's social benefits, healthcare, education, and a high quality of life.

-I usually never second-guess, but in that moment, the prospect of quitting a well-paying reseach & consulting job in India and the proximity to my people to start life from Square one barely held any appeal.
+I usually never second-guess, but in that moment, the prospect of quitting a well-paying reseach & consulting job in India and the proximity to my people to start life from square one barely held any appeal.

 More so, because I love India.
 The love, the education, the principles, the family values, the work diligence, the peace-loving outlook, the experiences, and the resources to grow up India has given me were incredible in shaping me into the well-rounded individual I am today.
 It will always stay with me and I will always be grateful to the soil of my motherland.

 Additionally, what made the decision even more difficult was the fact that my life in India had become extremely comfortable, specially after I started working from home during COVID.
-Although my work was challenging to my liking, all my personal work was outsourced to servants, and I was working at home, spending way too much time spending time alone in front of my computer than I wanted my 20s to be.
+Although my work was challenging to my liking, all my personal work was outsourced, and I was working at home, spending way too much time alone in front of my computer than I wanted my 20s to be.
 As India doesn't have a minimum wage in the unorganized sector, having the option to afford a servant and a cook at less than $1 an hour was another factor that made me dependant for even my basic needs like food.
 Working from home, I was pampered and had time for personal development.

 However, at the end, I considered myself a little too comfortable to realize my true potential.
 I wasn't networking to the best of my ability as I never had to look for a job myself after college.
 Opportunities had always knocked on my door, either through a campus placement or a LinkedIn offer.
 As a result, I started lacking enough inspiration to realize my potential - something that I had seen shine through on multiple occasions in both my academic and professional life when I worked with people.